andykimstar/CPCC-Macro-Excel/README.md

 ### Watch out
 * Allow Trust notification - Click
 * Colors of the tab for the separation between automation/non-automation & merge/non-merge
+* '"-" for column F if the DATE FROM is after December 2022 in the case of Zeros
+* '"-" for column E if the DATE FROM in before December 2022 in the case of Zeros

 ### Orders
 * Entry of each request of Order